 Future Industry Congress is the meeting point for business professionals, suppliers and companies that wish to develop projects in the fields of technology, innovation and industrial research.

-The congress will be held on 21 June 2017 at CaixaForum Barcelona.
+The congress took place on 21 June 2017 at CaixaForum Barcelona.

 To contribute to the growth of business and industry, promoting and enhancing the use of the most advanced technologies to make them more innovative.